Family Traditions: Holiday Traditions, Importance, And Respect

 If you’re interested in talking to a therapist, consider online mental health treatment.
 With an online therapy platform like BetterHelp, you can work with a mental health professional from the comfort of your home at a time that fits your schedule.

-In addition to being flexible and accessible, research also shows that online treatment can be effective.
+In addition to being flexible and available, research also shows that online treatment can be effective.
 One review of 14 studies found that online therapy typically led to a 50% improvement in symptoms of generalized anxiety disorder, depression, and other mental health conditions, and it significantly decreased the impact of stress.

 Takeaway